The Minister's Cat: Gameplay

 In all variations, a player is "out" of the game if they are unable to think of an adjective, or if they repeat one previously used (or can't remember the adjectives which have gone before, in the last variant).

 Players may clap in unison or speak in a rhythmic manner during the game, setting the pace for each player to speak their line; if a player falls too far behind the pace while thinking of an adjective, they may also be declared "out."

 Variations

 On the second and succeeding rounds an alternate sentence can be used: "Mother's tea service was brittle," or, "Mother's tea service was broken."

+The original version of the Minister's Cat has been adapted into an aphasia-friendly game format to support language rehabilitation and participation.
+The game was adapted through a co-design process by aphasia researchers at the University of Pittsburgh, speech-language pathologists, professional game designers, people with aphasia, and family/caregivers of people with aphasia.